ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram3.md

 #### OAS output files

-All the OAS output files are available in the `OSTIA_OUTPUT` directory.
+All the OAS output files are available in the `OSTIA_OUTPUT` directory specified in OAS's configuration file `rose-suite.conf`.

 OAS ancillary data files are output in the [UM fieldsfile](https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_F03.pdf) format.